vegetableman/blog/content/posts/betamax/index.md

 {{< btm_animate >}}

 Reflecting on my quest for the past couple of months, I wonder if I should attribute it to a sentimental truism on *nostalgia* by the protagonist of a <a target="blank" href="https://en.wikipedia.org/wiki/Mad_Men">TV series</a> or is it just the profound need to build something?
-Regardless, here we are!
+Regardless, here we are.

 <figure>
   <canvas id="btm_sublime" width="800" height="446" x-data :x-init="